 That’s what the Apostle Paul said that at the beginning of Acts 23.
 The problem was, he said it to a High Priest.
 That meant he’d violated Exodus 22:28: “You shall not speak evil of a leader of your people.”

 Here’s what happened.
 Paul was standing trial in Jerusalem before the Sanhedrin.
 (Basically the Hebrew “Supreme Court.”)
-He was standing trial – for preaching the Gospel – when the high priest Ananais told a guard to “strike him on the mouth.”
+He was on trial for preaching the Gospel when high priest Ananais told a guard to “strike him on the mouth.”

 That’s when Paul made his rash comment:

 Those standing nearby said, ‘Do you dare to insult God’s high priest?’
 And Paul said, ‘I did not realize, brothers, that he was high priest; for it is written, “You shall not speak evil of a leader of your people.”’

 Which brings up Conservative Christians who say the Bible must be interpreted literally.

 As the International Bible Commentary noted: “Paul’s stern rebuke was contrary to the letter of Exod.
 22:28, and he at once admitted it.
 The president [i.e., the high priest Ananias] was a criminal, but the ‘seat’ was sacred.”
 (Emphasis added.)
 And Exodus 22:28 says, in the New Revised Standard Bible, “You shall not revile God, or curse a leader of your people.”

 That in turn brings up Biblical inerrancy, the “doctrinal position that the Bible is accurate and totally free of error.”
 That is, “Conservative Christians generally believe that God inspired the authors and redactors of the Bible.
 Hence, they wrote material that was error-free.”